splunk/public-o11y-docs/data-visualization/dashboards/dashboard-share-clone-mirror.rst

 #.
 Select :guilabel:`Dashboard` from the Splunk Observability Cloud home page.
 #.
 Navigate to the dashboard you want to clone.
 #.
-Click the :guilabel:`Dashboard actions` (|more|) menu.
+Select the :guilabel:`Dashboard actions` (|more|) menu.

    .. image:: /_images/images-dashboard/dashboard-page-dashboard-actions-menu.png
       :width: 99%
       :alt: This image shows the Dashboard actions menu in dashboard view.

 #.
 Select :guilabel:`Save As...`.
 #.
-In the :guilabel:`Dashboard Name` field, specify a name for the cloned dashboard.
+In the :guilabel:`Dashboard Name` field, enter a name for the cloned dashboard.
 Use a different name from the original dashboard to avoid multiple dashboards with the same name.
 #.
-(Optional) Select the :guilabel:`Clone Data Links` check box if you want to save all data links on the source dashboard on the cloned dashboard.
+(Optional) Select the :guilabel:`Clone Data Links` check box if you want to save all local data links from the source dashboard to the cloned dashboard.
 #.
 From the :guilabel:`Dashboard Permissions` drop-down menu, configure permission settings for the cloned dashboard.
 #.
 From the :guilabel:`Dashboard Group` menu, find and choose a dashboard group to save the cloned dashboard.